sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 ## Computing an ENDIVE.

-> XXXX This is a sketch, not a complete specification.
-I'll have to
-> come back here once I've been through a revision on all the other
-> design pieces.

 If a consensus-method is negotiated that is high enough to support ENDIVEs, then the authorities proceed as follows to transform the consensus sectoins above into an ENDIVE.